Best Practices for Watering your Garden

 MYTH: You shouldn't water plants in the middle of the day.

 For folks living in areas with water restrictions, my best advice is to pick up a hose and do some hand watering.
 The bottom line, your irrigation system, which is only allowed to run through the dark hours, will not provide enough water through the heat of the summer, especially if you aren’t getting regular rain.
 Hand watering, no matter where you live, is legal at any time of the day.
-So, don’t be afraid to drag a hose around and water individual plants that are showing signs of stress, including dropping leaves, yellow discoloration and daily wilt.
-IF YOUR PLANT IS WILTING IT IS THIRTY!
-WATER IT ASAP, NO MATTER WHAT TIME OF DAY IT!IMG_0008
+So, don’t be afraid to drag a hose around and water individual plants that are showing signs of stress, including dropping leaves, yellow discoloration, and daily wilt.
+IF YOUR PLANT IS WILTING IT IS THIRSTY!
+WATER IT ASAP, NO MATTER WHAT TIME OF DAY!

 Note I did not say fill a watering can, because simply stated that is “pretend watering.”
 You need more than a gallon of water to revive a thirsty hydrangea.
 You don’t need to get the foliage wet, you need water to seep into the root zone, because that is how a plant absorbs water!